 Some guidance on submitting your play to She Writes

 She Writes is an event featuring script-in-hand rehearsed readings of short plays and extracts from work in progress from female playwrights curated and run by 17Percent.
+It is currently on hiatus but keep checking back, as we do plan to start it up again.

 What sort of plays are you looking for?